Soham-Kamathi/youtube_channel_assistant/README.md

 YouTube Assistant Chatbot
 The YouTube Assistant Chatbot is an AI-powered conversational tool designed to help users explore and interact with the content of YouTube videos effectively.
+This bot has been created using Nikhil Kamath's YouTube channel as a reference to demonstrate its capabilities.
 The project integrates advanced language models like Gemini and document management techniques to deliver accurate, context-aware answers based on video subtitles.

 <br>
 Features